Overcrowding reports at Sheff Wed 'premature'

 But Bob Eastwood said blaming dangerous overcrowding was "premature".

-Speaking in front of MPs at a committee meeting about safety at football, Eastwood, the head of security operations at the English Football League, added: "The club have done a very quick debrief of their operation and have already instigated a number of measures in order to reduce some of the issues that caused some concerns for some fans, which didn't amount to overcrowding
+Speaking in front of MPs at a committee meeting about safety at football, Eastwood, the head of security operations at the English Football League (EFL), added: "The club have done a very quick debrief of their operation and have already instigated a number of measures in order to reduce some of the issues that caused some concerns for some fans, which didn't amount to overcrowding

 "At this moment in time I think it's a little premature to agree with media and social media reports that there was overcrowding."